oliviakasmin/tandem-trivia/README.md

 #### in root directory

 - `npm start`
-- this will start our server on port 3001 where you can access the data on GraphiQL via `http://localhost:3001/triviadata`
+- this will start the server on port 3001 - you can access the data here: `http://localhost:3001/triviadata`

-#### in another terminal in client directory
+#### in another terminal, cd client

 - `npm start`
-- this will start the client side on port 3000 where you can interact the app `http://localhost:3000/`
+- this will start the client side on port 3000 - you can interact with the app here: `http://localhost:3000/`

 This project was created by Olivia Kasmin https://www.linkedin.com/in/olivia-kasmin/